apophisda/MobiFall_processed/README.md

 | ori  | Orientation   | timestamp(ns), Azimuth, Pitch, Roll (°)  | Angle around the z, x, y axes.                                 |

 This dataset provides synchronized motion data, making it suitable for machine learning applications such as activity classification and fall detection.

+## Acknowledgment
+The development of the MobiFall dataset was partially funded by the FP7 project “MyHealthAvatar – A Demonstration of 4D Digital Avatar Infrastructure for Access of Complete Patient Information”.